Languages of Israel: Hebrew

 Today, Hebrew is the official language used in government, commerce, court sessions, schools, and universities.
 It is the language most commonly used in everyday life in Israel.
 Native Hebrew speakers comprise over 63% of the population.
 The vast majority of the rest speak Hebrew fluently as a second language.
 Native-born Israeli Jews are typically native speakers of Hebrew, but a significant minority of Israelis are immigrants who learned Hebrew as a second language.
 Immigrants who come under the Law of Return are entitled to a free course in an ulpan, or Hebrew language school.
 Most of them speak fluent Hebrew, but some do not.
-Most Israeli-Arabs, who comprise a large national minority, and members of other minorities are also fluent in Hebrew.
+Most Palestinian citizens of Israel, who comprise a large national minority, and members of other minorities are also fluent in Hebrew.
 Historically, Hebrew was taught in Arab schools from the third grade onward, but it has been gradually introduced from kindergarten onward starting in September 2015.
 A Hebrew exam is an essential part of the matriculation exams for students of Israeli schools.
 The state-affiliated Academy of the Hebrew Language, established in 1953 by a Knesset law, is tasked with researching the Hebrew language and offering standardized rules for the use of the language by the state.

 A survey by the Central Bureau of Statistics released in 2013 found that 90% of Israeli Jews were proficient in Hebrew and 70% were highly proficient.
 It also found that 60% of Israeli Arabs were proficient or highly proficient in Hebrew, while 17% could not read it and 12% could not speak it.

 Sign in Jaffa, Israel, which is in English, Arabic, and Hebrew.